NaserGharbieh/taskmaster/README.md

 1. Added a RecyclerView for displaying Task title, the tasks are hardcoded.

 2. Created a Task class with attributes: title, body and state.
 The state is enum of type TaskState, and can be one of: “new”, “assigned”, “in progress”, or “complete”

+- Lab29
+1. Set up Room, and modify Task class to be an Entity.
+2. Modify Add Task form to save the data entered in as a Task in local database.
+3. Refactor homepage RecyclerView to display all Task entities from database.